berkeleyGamedev/DecalWebsite/pages/labs/lab4/lab4.md

         - Then subtract **Time.deltaTime** in each call to `Update()`
         - Once it reaches 0, restart the timer (if applicable)
         - Then do whatever action you were waiting to do
+        - We'll also cover Coroutines, which are more flexible ways to handle time!
 - [Time.fixedDeltaTime]
     1. This is the amount of time between physics updates
     2. Unlike **Time.deltaTime**, this value is consistent throughout your game
     3. Whenever you use a physics method such as `FixedUpdate()`, you should be using this value instead of **Time.deltaTime** to avoid unwanted behavior

 ### Misc Tips
-- Don’t feel too overwhelmed by some of the crazy syntax and differences in C#, you can get really far by just pretending its Java and ignoring the new stuff
+- Don’t feel too overwhelmed by some of the crazy syntax and differences in C#, you can get really far by just pretending its Java and ignoring the new stuff.
+Both languages are based on C++ and therefore have tons of similarities!
 - Don’t forget the tips from the last scripting lab!
 It covered ways to get more out of the Unity Inspector for your script (among other things):
     1. Structs
     2. Arrays/Lists